 In Cognitive Behavioural Therapy (CBT), the client works with a student therapist.
 The focus is on identifying problems and their current effects, and together the client and therapist work to change the problems experienced.
 Treatment may include conversations and practical exercises.
 Clients also have to complete tasks between sessions.

 In Psychodynamic Therapy (PDT), the client discusses difficulties and their current effects with a student therapist, and they work together to understand and change the situation.
-The clients’ relations with important persons in their lives are central in the discussions.
-The treatment aims at providing increased understanding of clients’ life patterns and new experiences that lead to positive changes in their situations.
+The clients’ relations with important persons in their lives are central to the discussions.
+The treatment aims at providing an increased understanding of clients’ life patterns and new experiences that lead to positive changes in their situations.

 The department ensures and monitors the quality of supervised therapy offered.
 Clients will have to complete an anonymous questionnaire on their problems and how they experience the therapy.

 If you think that any of these forms of therapy suits you, please contact Kajsa Knape by e-mail at firstname.lastname@example.org or phone at +46 54 700 1252 for more information.